Back and Forth

 Studio Visits

-Virtual studio visits with established contemporary practitioners operating in various fields, enrich the program with external perspectives and professional insights.
-The full list of guest artists will be announced soon.
+4 Virtual studio visits with established contemporary practitioners operating in various fields, enrich the program with external perspectives and professional insights.
+Our 2025 guests are:

 Final Showcase